Emerald Coaches Green Hydrogen Mobility Project

 Emerald Coaches diesel-powered fleet presently consumes over one million litres of fuel annually, producing 3,100 tonnes of greenhouse gas (GHG) emissions.

 Emerald Coaches is implementing an eMission zero project, under which its full fleet of vehicles would be replaced by HFCE vehicles by 2040.
-It is anticipated that the first two vehicles would be introduced during 2024.
+It is anticipated that the first two vehicles will be introduced during the first quarter of 2025.